Praz314159/Ideological-Population-Dynamics/Notes.md

 ABs.
 In the opposite case, the predominant worldview and the opposite worldview zealots converge to roughly .5, while everything else converges to 0.

-2/21/20: The code is now fully debugged and working.
+**2/21/20**: The code is now fully debugged and working.
 The main error fixed today was particularly frustrating, although I learned quite a bit from it:

 I originally updated the configuration of the organization's workforce using an update_config() function.
-Statistical information about the workforce was stored as fields (n_*, N_*, polarization, etc.).
+Statistical information about the workforce was stored as fields (n_star, N_star, polarization, etc.).
 The update_config() function then either incremented or decremented the count of individual with a particular worldview when a change in the workforce took place -- hiring, firing, interaction, resignation.
 It's unclear why, but this resulted in an out-of-sync issue between the